Kubernetes#

 These roles must apply to both the user account configured in the kubeconfig file and the service account used by SkyPilot (if configured).

-Permissions for sky show-gpus#
+Permissions for sky gpus list#

 apiVersion: rbac.authorization.k8s.io/v1